 - There is a considerable salary gap between those working in towns/rural districts and those working suburban/urban districts for current IT district leadership.

-- Over the next 5 years 31% of current IT Leaders plan to retire, including 12% who said they are retiring earlier because of the pandemic.
+- Over the next five years 31 percent of current IT Leaders plan to retire, including 12 percent who said they are retiring earlier because of the pandemic.
 This will be a major challenge for school systems everywhere.

 Webinar: Key Findings from CoSN's 2022 K-12 IT Leadership Survey